 PPTP is a VPN protocol that stands for Point to Point Tunneling Protocol.
 It had been the first VPN protocol to be introduced in Windows, which was first available for Windows 95.
 It is amongst the easiest VPN protocol to set up, and much easier to use.

 PPTP is useful when you need a faster internet connection for streaming that works well with limited processors.
 However, PPTP has security vulnerabilities because it has weak VPN encryption of 128-bit.
-Its underlying authentication protocol i.e. MS-CHAP-v1/v2 are insecure.
+Its underlying authentication protocol i.e. MS-CHAP-v1/v2 is insecure.

 Most VPN providers today offer protocols far superior to PPTP.

-Point to Point VPN is available by default in Microsoft Windows, but also available for Linux and MAC OS X. While connected to a VPN, all your internet data flows under a VPN tunnel in following two steps:
+Point to Point VPN is available by default in Microsoft Windows, but also available for Linux and MAC OS X. While connected to a VPN, all your internet data flows under a VPN tunnel in the following two steps: